MP 30x6x10 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or contact us via contact form on the contact page.
-You can check the mass as well as the shape of magnet in our magnetic calculator magnetic mass calculator
+Give us a call tel: +48 22 499 98 98 or contact us via contact form on our website.
+You can check the lifting capacity as well as the shape of neodymium magnets in our force calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.